-If your internal biological clock isn’t aligned correctly, this can lead to depression, gastrointestinal problems, metabolic and cardiovascular disorders, weak immune system, and even a shorter lifespan.
-There is some evidence that sleep disorders – which may be associated with insufficient sunlight – can increase your risk for diabetes, heart disease, and even some cancers.
+If your internal biological clock isn’t aligned correctly, this can lead to depression, gastrointestinal problems, metabolic and cardiovascular disorders, weak immune systems and even shorter lifespans.
+There is some evidence that sleep disorders, which may be associated with insufficient sunlight, can increase your risk for diabetes, heart disease and even some cancers.

 Sun, Bones, Body and Brain Health

 Sunlight is critical for normal bone metabolism.
-When UV rays hit your skin, this results in the production of vitamin D. This important vitamin helps regulate over 1,000 human genes.
+When UV rays hit your skin, this results in the production of vitamin D. This important vitamin helps regulate more than 1,000 human genes.
 Without vitamin D, you can’t absorb calcium and phosphorus from your intestines.
 This leads to weak bones and teeth.
-In children, vitamin D deficiency causes a condition called rickets, and in adults, it can lead to osteoporosis and bone fractures.
+In children, vitamin D deficiency causes a condition called rickets and, in adults, it can lead to osteoporosis and bone fractures.

-Some studies have even revealed a link to low vitamin D levels and an increased risk of Alzheimer’s disease.
+Some studies have even revealed a link between low vitamin D levels and an increased risk of Alzheimer’s disease.
 As we mentioned earlier, the sun may also be heart protective.
 The Journal of Investigative Dermatology states that sunlight may cause small amounts of nitric oxide to be released from the skin into your blood.
-Nitric oxide dilates blood vessels and lowers blood pressure to potentially protect you from heart-attack and stroke.
-This chemical may also help curb weight gain according to animal studies.
+Nitric oxide dilates blood vessels and lowers blood pressure to potentially protect you from heart attack and stroke.
+This chemical may also help curb weight gain, according to animal studies.

 The Dangerous Sun

 Despite all the benefits of sunlight, too much of a good thing can be harmful.
 We all know that radiation can cause cancer.
-Sunlight carries ultraviolet (UV) radiation.
-If you get too much sun you can get sunburn and your skin may age prematurely.
+Sunlight carries UV radiation.
+If you get too much sun, you can get sunburn and your skin may age prematurely.
 Also, exposure to excessive sunlight is a major risk factor for the most dangerous form of skin cancer: melanoma.
 Severe sunburn before the age of 18 appears to increase the risk of melanoma.
-The other types of skin cancer (basal cell and squamous cell cancers) are also related to excess sun exposure.
-These non-melanoma cancers are not as dangerous.
+The other types of skin cancer (basal cell and squamous cell cancers) are also related to excessive sun exposure.
+These nonmelanoma cancers are not as dangerous.

-- Use sunscreen with a high SPF factor and that contains metal ingredients such as zinc oxide and/or titanium dioxide.
+- Use sunscreen with a high sun protection factor (SPF) and that contains metal ingredients like zinc oxide and/or titanium dioxide

 What Kind of Skin Lesions are Dangerous?